mollydesjardin/taiyo-corpus-tools/readme.md

 ### Step 2: Extract article text and metadata
 This step extracts contents (text) of each article and saves one *untokenized* .txt file per article in directory "data/articles/".
 The metadata for each article contained in XML attributes is saved separately as a CSV file in the "data/" directory.
 No metadata is saved in the .txt files themselves.

-The naming scheme I used is "articleID_issue_author_title.txt", where articleID is a simple counter of articles that increments as they are processed.
-This was an arbitrary choice and can be changed easily, but beware of the small number of articles where issue, author, and title are not enough to create unique filenames.
+The naming scheme I chose is "articleid_author_title.txt", where articleid is the issue month/year (YYYYNN) plus a 3-digit counter (reset per issue) for uniqueness.
+If you prefer different naming, be aware that using issue/author/title alone is not unique enough to prevent some identically-named files.

 ### Step 3: Tokenize article text with MeCab
 Finally, tokenize the article text in Step 2 output files, inserting whitespace between "words" as parsed by MeCab using the 近代文語UniDic.
-The resulting text is saved as a new set of article files in directory "data/tokenized/", with t- preceding filenames in the "articleID_issue_author_title.txt" format of Step 2.
+(This is done after discarding the ```<s>``` tag in Step 2 so it does not take sentence boundaries into account.)
+The resulting text is saved as a new set of article files in directory "data/tokenized/", with t- preceding filenames in the "articleid_author_title.txt" format of Step 2.

+On your system, if you already have MeCab installed and configured as you want, simply run the default un-commented Tagger instantiation line (using only option "-Owakati").
+If you would like to skip some tedious setup of custom dictionaries and point MeCab to the dictionary you want it to use (skipping any messing around with config files or copy/pasting of dictionary files), use the alternate line below intead.
+Fill in the directory that contains the dictionary you want to use and comment out the default line instead.

 ## Final output
 * "data/taiyo_metadata.csv" -- CSV containing all article metadata retained from original files' XML tags.
 Columns are:
-  * articleid (4-digit counter for uniqueness)
+  * articleid (issue + 3-digit counter for uniqueness)
-  * issue (publication date as YYYYMM)
+  * issue (YYYYNN format, where YYYY is year in Western calendar and NN is number)
   * title
   * author
   * section ('欄名', such as 論説, 名家談叢, 海外事情)
   * style ('文体', spoken or written)
   * genre ('ジャンル', as [NDC codes](https://www.jla.or.jp/committees/bunrui/tabid/187/Default.aspx))
-* "data/tokenized/*.txt" -- UTF-8 text files containing only article contents, tokenized with whitespace between words using MeCab.
-One file per article in format "t-articleID_issue_author_title.txt"
+* "data/tokenized/*.txt" -- UTF-8 files containing only article text (no XML or metadata), tokenized with whitespace between words using MeCab.
+One file per article in format "t-articleid_author_title.txt."

 *Note*: Missing or N/A author value is indicated in CSV and filenames with ＊.
 For example:
 ```